2018 Business Series Presented by PNC

 The workshop begins at 8:30 a.m., Wednesday, September 19, in the York College Center for Community Engagement, 59 E. Market St. While there is no charge to attend, RSVPs are required.
 Click below for more details and to save your seat.

 August 15: Financing Your Next Business Idea Workshop

 We all dream of starting our own businesses, or expanding the one we already have.
 But that takes money, and let’s be honest: Not everyone has an excess of capital to invest in their next big idea.
-Business financing may be your best option, and this workshop will bring together a panel of experts from PNC Bank, the Community First Fund and the Small Business Development Center who can help you learn more about your options.
-If you’re looking to grow your business or start your first, this workshop is for you.
+Business financing may be your best option.
+This workshop brought together a panel of experts from PNC, the Community First Fund and the Small Business Development Center to discuss options to grow your business or start your first.

 July 18: Downtown Business and Nonprofit Networking Mixer